-As part of this event, we are also honored to have Nina Helstein who will share her experience growing up in Bertrand Goldberg’s Helstein House (1950-51), one his last single-family residential designs.
+As part of this event, we were also honored to have Nina Helstein who shared her experience growing up in Bertrand Goldberg’s Helstein House (1950-51), one his last single-family residential designs.

 Julia Jamrozik and Coryn Kempster, “Growing up Modern: A Family Story,” MAS Context, 2020.

 Julia Jamrozik, “Growing up Modern–Oral History as Architectural Preservation,” Journal of Architectural Education 72, no. 2, “Preserve”: 284–89.

 Janina Gosseye, Naomi Stead, and Deborah van der Plaat, eds., Speaking of Buildings: Oral History in Architectural Research, (New York: Princeton Architectural Press, 2019).

 Eve Kahn, “Dredging Up Old Modern Memories” New York Times, May 6, 2019).

 Deanna Isaacs, “The modern home,” Chicago Reader, January, September 16, 2020.

 Susan S. Benjamin and Michelangelo Sabatino, “Modern in the Middle Part One: Irma Kuppenheimer and Bertram J. Cahn House,” Docomomo US, April 01, 2020.

 You can purchase the books from their publishers or your local bookstore: